Your Guide To The 6 Best Birdwatching Places in Guatemala [Map Included!]

-Your Guide to the Best Birdwatching PLaces in Guatemala
+Your Guide to the Best Birdwatching Places in Guatemala

 Guatemala has become an increasingly popular birding destination in recent years, and it’s easy to understand why.
 With a beautiful climate and over 700 bird species, you could spend years birding in this country and not find them all.
 As a result, it’s essential to understand the top birding destinations in the region to ensure that you can properly plan your trip and find as many as possible.